Chesapeake Bay Retriever

 Caring Guide

-The most serious concern for Chessies is gastric torsion (bloat), a life-threatening condition where the stomach twists and cuts off blood supply.
+The most serious concern for Chessies is gastric torsion (bloat), a life-threatening condition where the stomach twists, trapping gas and cutting off blood supply.
 Their deep, narrow chest puts them at higher risk.
-Watch for signs like restlessness, pacing, drooling, retching, or a distended stomach - if you see these symptoms, it's an emergency vet trip, no questions asked.
+Watch for signs like restlessness, pacing, drooling, or a distended stomach - if you see these symptoms, it's an emergency vet trip, no questions asked.
 Prevention involves feeding smaller, frequent meals, avoiding raised food bowls, and not exercising immediately before or after eating.

-Eye problems include Progressive Retinal Atrophy (PRA), which typically starts around 8-9 years and gradually leads to blindness with no cure available.
+Eye problems include Progressive Retinal Atrophy (PRA), which typically starts around 8-9 years old and gradually leads to blindness.
 Early signs include difficulty seeing in low light.
-Cataracts can also develop, either related to PRA or independently, but unlike PRA, cataracts can often be treated surgically.
+Cataracts can also develop, but unlike PRA, these can often be treated surgically.

 Some Chessies experience Exercise Induced Collapse, where they suddenly develop muscle weakness during intense activity.
 Most dogs recover within 15-30 minutes, but it's worth having your vet check them if episodes occur.

-Regular vet checkups, maintaining a healthy weight, and choosing a breeder who health tests can help ensure your Chessie enjoys their typical 10-13 year lifespan to the fullest.
+Regular vet check-ups and maintaining a healthy weight can help your Chessie enjoy their typical 10-13 year lifespan to the fullest.

 Feeding your Chesapeake Bay Retriever properly is straightforward - they're not fussy eaters, but their active lifestyle and bloat risk require some thoughtful planning.
 Any high-quality dog food that meets nutritional standards will work well, whether you choose commercial kibble or prepare fresh meals.